TeleRAG: Efficient Retrieval-Augmented Generation Inference with Lookahead Retrieval: Background

 With clustering, an IVF search is a two-step process: (1)~\textbf{Cluster probing}: The query is compared only to the cluster centroids to quickly identify the few most relevant clusters.
 (2)~\textbf{Searching}: The system then performs a detailed search only within that small set of selected clusters and returns the final top-$k$ best-matching items.

 A parameter called \nprobe~\cite{douze2024faiss} controls the number of clusters to check in the first step.
-A larger \nprobe increases accuracy at the cost of higher latency, as more data must be searched.
-Appendix~\ref{sec:ivf-math} provides a formal description of IVF.
+A larger \nprobe increases accuracy at the cost of higher latency, as more data must be searched. \displayappendix{B}{\ref{sec:ivf-math}} provides a formal description of IVF.

-\pgheading{Latency of retrieval} Since the search process is highly parallelizable among each cluster and each vector, this search algorithm can be highly accelerated by GPUs.
+\pgheading{Latency of retrieval} Since the search process is highly parallelizable across clusters and vectors, this search algorithm can be highly accelerated by GPUs.
 Furthermore, open-source libraries offer efficient GPU implementations~\cite{johnson2019billion,rapidsai}.
 However, the vector database in modern RAG deployments can reach tens to thousands of GB~\cite{quinn2025_iks, sella2024flash} as a result of the positive correlation of datastore size with accuracy~\cite{min2023silo,khandelwal2019generalization,borgeaud2022improving,hardt2023test,shaoscaling}.
 The large vector databases increase the latency of RAG pipelines significantly in both local setups and data centers.

 Local setups typically consist of personal workstations or laptops with a single consumer-grade GPU (\eg \gpusmall has 24\,GB of memory), where latency is critical.
 Data center environments, on the other hand, care about both latency and throughput since they handle numerous simultaneous user queries.
 In both scenarios, GPU memory capacity becomes a performance limitation when working with vector databases.
-Consumer GPUs in personal setups lack sufficient memory to accommodate large vector databases, whereas data-center GPUs must sacrifice KV cache space (reducing throughput) to accommodate them~\cite {kwon2023efficient}.
+Consumer GPUs in personal setups lack sufficient memory to accommodate large vector databases, whereas data-center GPUs must sacrifice KV cache space (reducing throughput) to accommodate them~\cite{kwon2023efficient}.
 Consequently, vector databases are commonly stored in the CPU memory instead.
-Unfortunately, this approach increases retrieval latency whether IVF search operations are performed on the CPU or data must be transferred between CPU and GPU (as explored in §\ref{sec:analysis}).
+Unfortunately, this approach increases retrieval latency whether IVF search operations are performed on the CPU or data is transferred between CPU and GPU (as explored in \S\ref{sec:analysis}).